bobbycomet/Appify/README.md

 Download the AppImage or Deb directly from the releases page or from the source.

-AppImage, be sure to check your permissions that you set it to launch as an application.
+AppImage, be sure to check your permissions so that you set it launches as an application.

 ```
 wget https://github.com/bobbycomet/Appify/releases/download/v1.0.5.2/Appify-x86_64.AppImage